isomerpages/mlaw-corp/news/speeches/_posts/2017-10-31-Speech-by-Ms-Indranee-Rajah-S.C.-Senior-Minister-of-State-Ministry-of-Law-&-Ministry-of-Finance-at-the-Launch-of-the-NUS-Law-Centre-for-Pro-Bono-&-Clinical-Legal-Education.md

 ---
-layout: post
-title: Speech by Ms Indranee Rajah, S.C., Senior Minister of State, Ministry of Law & Ministry of Finance, at the Launch of the NUS Law Centre for Pro Bono & Clinical Legal Education
+title: 'Speech by Ms Indranee Rajah, S.C., Senior Minister of State, Ministry of Law & Ministry of Finance, at the Launch of the NUS Law Centre for Pro Bono & Clinical Legal Education'
-permalink: /news/speeches/speech-by-ms-indranee-rajah--s-c---senior-minister-of-state--min
+permalink: /news/speeches/speech-by-ms-indranee-rajah--s-c

+---
+senior-minister-of-state--min
 breadcrumb: Speeches
 collection_name: news
 ---